AAT Level 2 Certificate in Bookkeeping

 Computer based exams or projects will be undertaken.
 As we are an AAT accredited exam centre these exams can be taken at College without the need to travel to an external exam centre.

-If your employee has not achieved your qualification by the planned end date continued support and course access is available by paying monthly direct debit payments until certification is achieved.
+If you have not achieved your qualification by the planned end date detailed in your individual learning plan, continued support and course access is available by paying monthly direct debit payments until certification is achieved.

 |Full Fee||Pay As You Learn|